ZoeMacf/battleship/README.md

 I would also like the option to display both scores and possibly a high score option using a Google Sheets.

+I would like to look at adding more board sizes in line with adding further turns, try to make the game more difficult.

 ## Technologies Used

 ### Languages and Python Packages/Libraries Used